3 simple resolutions to benefit your well-being

 Image

 I would look from the sofa to my computer, notice the mess again and feel completely overwhelmed, not knowing whether to take a proactive approach to my evening or collapse onto the sofa to watch a dull TV programme alongside my partner.
-There was the potential of a mumbled conversation but generally, energy was low and the need to switch off high.
+There was the potential of a mumbled conversation, but generally, energy was low and the need to switch off was high.

 The first step I took to reduce my screen time was to add limits to the amount of time I could spend on each app.
 I did this via the settings menu on my phone.
 It worked to an extent.
 The second step was to stop taking my phone into my children’s bedroom during their bedtime.
 Instead, I took a book.
 This step created greater change in my life.

 I am eager to see where my screen time will go in the future because I still do not feel comfortable with spending 39 of my days and nights each year looking at a phone screen, which is what I do now, when I spend approximately three hours per day, six days per week doing so.
+Right now, I’ve mitigated the lack of 24 24-hour switch-off time by deleting every social media app from my phone.
+This helps, but it’s not the same.

-Considering my body and mind
+3. Consider your body and mind

 Food is a treat for our body when the nutrition allows it to function optimally, in the same way we treat a car well by giving it the fuel it needs.

-“Set aside time tonight to do a full moon ritual and write down what you have accomplished in the past six months and honour what you have achieved so far through such a difficult time and of course use this full moon to release on paper what is no longer serving you.
+“Set aside time tonight to do a full moon ritual and write down what you have accomplished in the past six months and honour what you have achieved so far through such a difficult time, and of course, use this full moon to release on paper what is no longer serving you.
 Safely burn it in a fireproof dish so it can be transmuted by the lunar energy.”

 info